Dagesh: Dagesh qal

 A dagesh kal or dagesh qal (דגש קל, or דגש קשיין, also dagesh lene, weak/light dagesh) may be placed inside the consonants bet, gimel, dalet, kaf, pe and tav.
 They each have two sounds, the original hard plosive sound (which originally contained no dagesh as it was the only pronunciation), and a soft fricative version produced as such for speech efficiency because of the position in which the mouth is left immediately after a vowel has been produced.

-Prior to the Babylonian captivity, the soft sounds of these letters did not exist in Hebrew, but they were later differentiated in Hebrew writing as a result of the Aramaic-influenced pronunciation of Hebrew.
+Although there is debate, some scholars suggest that prior to the Babylonian captivity, the soft sounds of these letters did not exist in Hebrew, but they were later differentiated in Hebrew writing as a result of the Aramaic-influenced pronunciation of Hebrew.
 The Aramaic languages, including Jewish versions of Aramaic, have these same allophonic pronunciations of the letters.

 The letters take on their hard sounds when they have no vowel sound before them, and take their soft sounds when a vowel immediately precedes them.
 In Biblical Hebrew this was the case within a word and also across word boundaries, though in Modern Hebrew there are no longer across word boundaries, since the soft and hard sounds are no longer allophones of each other, but regarded as distinct phonemes.

 When vowel diacritics are used, the hard sounds are indicated by a central dot called dagesh, while the soft sounds lack the mark.
 In Modern Hebrew, however, the dagesh only changes the pronunciation of bet, kaf, and pe.
 Traditional Ashkenazic pronunciation also varies the pronunciation of tav, as does Yemenite pronunciation.
-Some traditional Middle Eastern pronunciations carry alternate forms for dalet.
+Some traditional Middle Eastern pronunciations, like the Yemenite and Iraqi traditions, carry alternate forms for dalet.